 - Washing: Rinse the leaves thoroughly under cold water.

 - Cooking: Use raw in salads or as a garnish.
-The leaves can also be used in pestos or as a seasoning in soups and stews.
+Use the leaves in pestos or as a seasoning in soups and stews.

 - Preserving: Garlic mustard can be made into a pesto and frozen.